Cover your ass

-Cover your ass (British: cover your arse), abbreviated CYA, is an activity done by an individual to protect themselves from possible subsequent criticism, legal penalties, or other repercussions, usually in a work-related or bureaucratic context.
+Cover your ass (British: cover your arse), abbreviated CYA, is a phrase that describes an activity done by individuals to protect themselves from possible subsequent criticism, legal penalties, or other repercussions, usually in a work-related or bureaucratic context.
 In one sense, it may be rightful steps to protect oneself properly while in a difficult situation, such as what steps to take to protect oneself after being fired.
-But, in a different sense, according to The New York Times language expert William Safire, it describes "the bureaucratic technique of averting future accusations of policy error or wrongdoing by deflecting responsibility in advance".
+But, in a different sense, it may describe "the bureaucratic technique of averting future accusations of policy error or wrongdoing by deflecting responsibility in advance".
 It often involves diffusing responsibility for one's actions as a form of insurance against possible future negative repercussions.
-It can denote a type of institutional risk-averse mentality which works against accountability and responsibility, often characterized by excessive paperwork and documentation, which can be harmful to the institution's overall effectiveness.
+It can denote a type of institutional risk-averse mentality which works against transparency, accountability and responsibility, often characterized by excessive paperwork and documentation, which can be harmful to the institution's overall effectiveness.
 The activity, sometimes seen as instinctive, is generally unnecessary towards accomplishing the goals of the organization, but helpful to protect a particular individual's career within it, and it can be seen as a type of institutional corruption working against individual initiative.

 Usage

 The phrase cover your ass is generally viewed as a vulgar term, often replaced by the less-vulgar sounding initials CYA.
 Safire identified CYA as a synecdoche, in the same sense that the word "ass" had come to reference the whole person.
-The word "ass" in the phrase is often replaced with more polite versions or other euphemisms, such as "cover your actions", "cover your rear end", or "cover your butt", according to Safire.
+The word "ass" in the phrase is often replaced with more polite versions or other euphemisms, such as "cover your actions", "cover your rear end", "cover your back", or "cover your butt", according to Safire.
 The "cover your butt" variant has been used in various ways, such as by Minnesota health authorities urging citizens to undergo preventive colorectal exams, as a way to "cover" themselves medically from possible future cancer.
 In banking, officers tasked with making sure the bank follows proper regulatory procedures, called compliance officers, may realize that certain dubious transactions, such as money laundering and terrorist financing, will occur regardless of any regulatory restrictions; still, to protect themselves and their banks against possible future sanctions, they may engage in CYA activity such as issuing unnecessary memos, obfuscating documents or conducting transactions discreetly, as ways to absolve themselves from possible future liability.
 The term is widely used in journalism.
 Safire explained how the term is used in bureaucracy: